King Edward VI Camp Hill School for Girls: Curriculum

 All National Curriculum subjects are studied, and the curriculum is enhanced to provide creative opportunities in drama and dance and support for all aspects of personal development in PSHE.
 From early on, the sciences are taught separately to support the large number of pupils who choose biology, chemistry and physics as A level options.
 Teaching groups are of the same age and, generally, of mixed ability.
 As in all secondary schools, pupils sit most of their GCSE examinations in Year 11, although more flexible pathways enable early entry in some disciplines, for example mathematics.
-Pupils currently take eleven GCSEs, and up to five A levels in Year 13.
+Pupils take eleven GCSEs, and four A-levels from Year 12, but can choose to drop one in Year 13.

 Education at the school has been enhanced by its specialisms in mathematics, computing and languages.
 In addition, success in a variety of fields has been recognised through a number of other awards including a Gold Award for celebrating Cultural Diversity, a Gold Artsmark for the range of arts activities supported by the School, the International Schools Award, a Healthy Schools Award and a Basic 21 Award for encouraging sustainability.